 Water service contributes to nearly every aspect of our lives, from public health to productivity and economic development.
 Much of the infrastructure that supports our water is aging and in need of repair or replacement.
 Major infrastructure projects typically require more money than local utilities have on hand.
-That is why they look for low-cost loans or similar tools such as tax-exempt municipal bonds, public-private partnerships, the state revolving loan fund (SRF) or more recently, the Water Infrastructure Finance and Innovation Act (WIFIA) program to finance projects.
+For this reason, AWWA advocates for infrastructure funding and finance mechanisms including but not limited to the state revolving loan fund (SRF) and the Water Infrastructure Finance and Innovation Act (WIFIA).

 As stewards of public health and the environment, water professionals have always been aware of the risks associated with securing reservoirs and wells to protect the water supply, guarding materials at their facilities from theft and sabotage, and planning for routine and extraordinary events.
 The water sector has embraced an all-hazards approach to security and emergency preparedness that mirrors the multibarrier approach for water treatment.
 AWWA advocates for policies that advance physical and cybersecurity in effective ways while securing information about potential vulnerabilities.

 Lead and copper enter drinking water mainly from corrosion of plumbing materials containing lead and copper.
 While use of lead in new plumbing materials has been banned for more than a quarter century, the release of lead into drinking water from existing materials remains a serious concern.
 AWWA advocates for policies to “get the lead out” in a way that is achievable and sustainable.

 Protecting sources of drinking water is an effective way to reduce risks to public health, instill customer confidence, and control water treatment costs.
 Addressing water quality concerns at the source also has many other environmental and societal benefits that aren’t seen from treatment alone.
 AWWA advocates for both voluntary measures (such as those instituted through the Farm Bill) as well as strategic use of environmental laws to protect sources of drinking water..